TEJ-Fellowship/bootcamp-prep-main/lecture-notes/00-overview-and-setup.md

   - Create repo in your space
     - bootcamp-prep-main

-### Extensions for VsCode
+### Extensions for VSCode

-- Prettier extension on VsCode
+- Prettier extension on VSCode
 - Create .prettierrc in root directory
   - {}
 - Settings (Ctrl ,)